httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Remove requirement for 204 status code for DELETE responses.
 * Increase the draft interop version.
 * Add section about 104 status code.
+* Rephrase recommendation for sending information back to client.

 ## Since draft-ietf-httpbis-resumable-upload-07
 {:numbered="false"}